britram/pins/draft-trammell-inip-pins-latest.md

 within the infrastructure where an authoritative mapping "lives" is no longer bound to a specific name server.
-While the present design of DNS does have its own scalability advantages, this implication allows a much larger design space to be explored for future name service work, as a delegation need not always be implemented via redirection to another name server.
+While the present design of DNS does have its own scalability advantages, this implication allows a much larger design space to be explored for future name service work, as a Delegation need not always be implemented via redirection to another name server.

 # IANA Considerations